 Importance of teamwork in an organization

-As a leader of a company, I cannot stress the importance of teamwork enough.
+As a leader of a company, I cannot stress the importance of enhancing team communication enough.
 Creating connection can improve many aspects of your business.
 Here are a few reasons to promote teamwork:

 #1.
 Increased productivity